flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     ^^Description^^

-    Due to a sim limitation the flyPad cannot be used in the external view.
+    Due to a sim limitation, the flyPad cannot be used in the external view.

 ??? warning "Ground Services on the flyPad Are Out of Sync"
     ### Ground Services on the flyPad Are Out of Sync